tugrul512bit/VectorizedKernel/README.md

 ```

 With 2.1GHz Fx8150 single thread + 1333MHz DDR3 RAM (single channel), it takes 380 cycles per pixel (or 190 ns per pixel) (or ~5 ns per iteration of pixel)

+For AVX512 server of Godbolt.org, it computes each pixel (35 iterations max) in 85 cycles.
+This means ~2 cycles per iteration per pixel or ~1 ns per iteration per pixel.
+1000x1000 image takes ~40 milliseconds, single-thread, with zero explicit intrinsic instructions used.